 The Laboratory Operations Training Package is utilised across many industries as can been seen by the range of challenges and opportunities identified by stakeholders.
 As such stakeholders are concerned that attracting new entrants to the sector with adequate foundation skills (including LLN) and STEM skills is vital.

-The National Innovation and Science Agenda (NISA) with its focus on increasing the STEM skills of Australian students and promoting STEM careers for women is viewed by stakeholders as a significant opportunity for the sector.
-Together with the release of the National Curricula for Science and Mathematics and the development of a National Curriculum for Technologies, the sector is seeing opportunities for growth in the school education sector as well as a potential supply of new entrant workers for the laboratory sector in general.
-Stakeholders note that the sector may struggle to find new entrants, with both the ageing laboratory assistants in the education sector and lack of current laboratory technicians moving into teaching positions being of concern.
+The National Innovation and Science Agenda (NISA)7 with its focus on increasing the STEM skills of Australian students and promoting STEM careers for women is viewed by stakeholders as a significant opportunity for the sector.
+Together with the release of the National Curricula for Science and Mathematics8 and the development of a National Curriculum for Technologies9, the sector is seeing opportunities for growth in the school education sector as well as a potential supply of new entrant workers for the laboratory sector in general.
+Stakeholders note that the sector may struggle to find new entrants, with both the ageing laboratory technicians in the education sector and lack of current laboratory technicians in the education sector and lack of current laboratory technical staff moving into teaching positions being of concern.

 Stakeholders see the recently signed Free Trade Agreements (FTAs) and Trans Pacific Partnership (TPP) as presenting opportunities, especially with the growth in demand for Australian agricultural products such as dairy.
 They are predicting increasing demand for laboratory services such as food testing to ensure compliance with health and safety standards and quality standards in this industry.
 As such stakeholders have identified that skills in clean room operations and chemical handling and disposal will be key to maintaining Australia's reputation for 'clean' agricultural products.
 Compliance and auditing, and the laboratory services that support them, are also considered to be a growth area for the sector with stakeholders identifying an increasing demand both nationally and globally.
-The introduction of the Globally Harmonised System of Classification and Labelling of Chemicals (GHS) is one example of an area of opportunity.
+The